What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 Getting a group of men into a discussion isn’t easy but you’re in luck.
 We’ve been running men’s groups for 10+ years.
 In this article, we’ll share the most effective topics we use to get guys chatting.

 It’s no secret that it can be hard to get men talking.
 Most of us were encouraged to start conversations or share – especially within the context of a men’s group where sensitive matters could be discussed.
 We were all told to be strong and to not show any weakness to anyone – especially other males – which makes discussing sensitive men’s group topics challenging.

-So there you are, sitting in a circle – or on a video meeting – with 5 or 20 other men.
+So there you are, sitting in a circle – or on a video meeting – with a small group of 5-10 men or a bigger group of around 20 other men.
 You’ve all come in conditioned that sharing is a weakness.
 How on earth do you get the men talking?
-What men’s group discussion topics will get the conversation flowing?
+What men’s group ideas for discussion topics will get the conversation flowing?
 That’s what we cover below: